-Potential Liposuction Complications
+Liposuction Risks and Complications

-Fat that has been loosened can break away and travel to the brain or lungs through blood vessels, blocking proper organ function.
+Fat that has been loosened during the liposuction procedure can break away, become trapped in a blood vessel, and travel to the lungs, or even the brain, blocking proper organ function.

 Risks and Complications: Aesthetic

 Liposuction is performed using a cannula, which is inserted into the subcutaneous (under the skin) fat layer in order to suction it out.
 In order to reach that layer of fat, small incisions must be made in the skin in order to accommodate the liposuction cannula.
 While your surgeon will make every effort to minimize the visibility of scars by placing incisions in discreet locations whenever possible, scarring is an unavoidable aspect of any surgery.